pagalvin/tsbook/chapter05_AdvancedTypes.md

 ```TypeScript
 interface myInterface {
 }
 ```
 That code defines a new interface called "myInterface".
-It's an empty interface, but valid[^2].
+It's an empty interface, but nonetheless valid[^2].

 Variables can now declare their type as being that interface: